 Oven temperature getting hotter as the range gets older

 If turning the knob down has not worked or only worked for a short time then you may need a new thermostat.
-This should be changed by a service person.
+This should be changed by a qualified service engineer.

 The door is misaligned